Funerary art in Puritan New England: Death's head

 Before the English colonies were fully established and had fully functioning economies, burial rituals were expensive; a relatively elaborate funeral in Boston in the 1720s would have cost around £100.
-(Note: To put in context, in the 1720s a well-to-do family would spend c. £300 per year.
-See Ludwig (2009), p.
-59) The headstones were a relatively small part of the overall expense; in the 1720s headstones ranged from £2 to over £40.
+(Note: To put in context, in the 1720s a well-to-do family would spend c. £300 per year.)
+The headstones were a relatively small part of the overall expense; in the 1720s headstones ranged from £2 to over £40.

-By the mid-18th century the death's head became less stern and menacing.
-The figure was often crowned, the lower jaw was eliminated and serrations of teeth appeared on the upper row.
-The eyes became more animated, sometimes almond-shaped and with pupils giving it a more soul-than-deathlike appearance.
-Death's head designs became less common from the 1780s and died out around 1805.
+By the mid-18th century, the death's head became less stern and menacing.
+The figure was often crowned, the lower jaw was eliminated, and serrations of teeth appeared on the upper row.
+The eyes became more animated, sometimes almond-shaped, with pupils that gave it a more soul-like than deathlike appearance.
+Death's head designs became less common from the 1780s and began to die out in the 1800s.

-Other morifs such as foliage, grapes, vines and hearts, suggest new life through sacraments and resurrection.
+Other motifs such as foliage, grapes, vines and hearts, suggest new life through sacraments and resurrection.
 This transition cannot be clearly or easily seen through the gravestones.
 The changes are very minute and gradual, leaving some stones with a disturbing image in between an empty skull and a lively soul.
 Other motifs from this era include imps of death depicted as small evil demons bearing the arrows of death.
 They are particularly associated with the Charlestown grave carver Joseph Lamson, who carved imps either pallbearing or adorned with imagery of death and decay such as scythes and hourglasses.